s-panferov/tygen/README.md

 ## What is supported

-TypeScript > 2.8.3 is suppoted.
-I _cannot_ gurantee backward compatibility at this stage, so expect this project to support only several most recent TypeScript versions.
+TypeScript > 2.8.3 is supported.
+I _cannot_ guarantee backward compatibility at this stage, so expect this project to support only several most recent TypeScript versions.

 ## How to contribute